 Orlando in Florida is the original home of Mickey Mouse and the fantasy theme parks of Walt Disney World Resort.
 For families it’s a magical adventure playground that’s guaranteed to create some amazing memories.
+To cut the costs down take a look at our last minute Florida holidays.
 You can even have lots of fun on a tight budget, as there’s plenty to see and do that’s completely free.

 To get you started we’ve put together some of the top free things to do in Orlando so you and the kids can have the best holiday ever, without the massive price tag.

 Family fun and wine at Lakeridge Winery & Vineyards, Clermont